Opinion | Biden has a golden opportunity to change how we approach marijuana

 Which brings us to Biden.
 If you asked the president whether he thinks that one of his staffers who used marijuana a decade or a year ago poses a risk to the public as they compile a report on soybean yields for an upcoming trade summit, I’m sure he’d say no. That’s despite the fact that he probably never smoked it himself, as someone who was already a practicing lawyer with a wife and child at home when the kids gathered at Woodstock in 1969.

-But while he might not exactly be on the forefront of progressive thinking when it comes to changing views about cannabis, in the 2020 campaign it looked he was catching up.
+But while he might not exactly be on the forefront of progressive thinking when it comes to changing views about cannabis, in the 2020 campaign it looked like he was catching up.

 While many of the other Democratic presidential candidates called for full legalization of cannabis, Biden was more cautious.
 He advocated removing federal criminal penalties, leaving the decision on legalizing it for recreational use to states, and moving marijuana from Schedule 1, which classifies it as “no currently accepted medical use and a high potential for abuse,” to Schedule 2, which would still classify it as dangerous but make research easier to conduct.